Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/bluetooth.md

         charc.ValueChanged -= Charc_ValueChanged;
         ```

-8. When you no longer need the client, deregister the connection state change event handler, and disconnect from the remote device using the `GattDisconnect()` method of the `Tizen.Network.Bluetooth.BluetoothLeDevice` class:
+8. When you no longer need the client, deregister the connection state change event handler, and disconnect from the remote device using the `DisconnectAsync()` method of the `Tizen.Network.Bluetooth.BluetoothGattClient` class:

     ```
-    /// Deregister the GATT connection state change event handler leDevice.GattConnectionStateChanged -= LeDevice_GattConnectionStateChanged;
+    /// Deregister the GATT connection state change event handler client.ConnectionStateChanged -= GattClient_ConnectionStateChanged;

     /// Disconnect from the client
-    leDevice.GattDisconnect();
+    client.DisconnectAsync();
     ```
 <a name="gatt_getter"></a>
 ## Managing Common GATT Getter Operations